vikrampz/Feature-Selector/README.md

 ### 1. Advanced Feature Selection

-This Plugin allows users to perform Featrue Selection using based on the self selected-algorithm and validation method using Recursive feature elimination with cross validation
+This Plugin allows users to perform Featrue Selection using based on the self selected-algorithm and validation method using Recursive feature elimination with cross validation and Ridge Regularization

 #### Recursive feature elimination with cross validation